Hyperk\"ahler manifolds: K3 surfaces

 \begin{proof} By Eichler's criterion, the $\tO(\L_{\KKK,2e})$-orbit of a root $y$ of $\L_{\KKK,2e}$ is characterized by $ y_*\in D(\L_{\KKK,2e} )$.\ Let $w$ be a generator of $I_1 (-2e)$ in a decomposition \eqref{lke} of $\L_{\KKK,2e}$ (if $(u,v)$ is a standard basis for one copy of $U$ in $\LKKK$, we may take $w=u-ev$).\ We then have $\div(w)=2e$ and $w_*$ generates $D(\L_{\KKK,2e})\isom \Z/2e\Z$, with $\bar q (w_*)=q\bigl(\frac{1}{2e}w\bigr)=-\frac{1}{2e} \pmod{2\Z}$.\ A root $y$ has divisibility $1$ or $2$; if $\div(y)=1$, we have $y_*=0$; if $\div(y)=2$, then $y_*=\frac12 y$ has order $2$ in $D(\L_{\KKK,2e}) $, hence $y_*=ew_*$.\ In the latter case, we have $\bar q (y_*)\equiv q(\frac12 y)=-\frac12 $, whereas $\bar q (ew_*)\equiv e^2\bigl(-\frac{1}{2e}\bigr)=-\frac{e}{2}$; this implies $e\equiv 1\pmod4$.\ Conversely, if this condition is realized, we write $e=4e'+1$ and we let $(u',v')$ be a standard basis for one copy of $U$ in $\L_{\KKK,2e}$.\ The vector

 is then a root with divisibility 2.\ This proves the proposition. \end{proof}

-These irreducible hypersurfaces, or more generally any hypersurface in $\cP_{2e}$ which is the (irreducible) image $\cD_x$ of a hyperplane section of $\Omega_{2e} $ of the form $x^\bot$, for some nonzero $x\in \L_{\KKK,2e}$, is usually called a {\em Heegner divisor.}\ By Eichler's criterion, the Heegner divisors can be indexed by the integer $x^2$ and the element $x_*$ of $ D(\L_{\KKK,2e})$, for $x$ primitive in $\L_{\KKK,2e}$.
+These irreducible hypersurfaces, or more generally any hypersurface in $\cP_{2e}$ which is the (algebraic and irreducible) image $\cD_x$ of a hyperplane section of $\Omega_{2e} $ of the form $x^\bot$, for some $x\in \L_{\KKK,2e}$ with $x^2<0$, is usually called a {\em Heegner divisor.}\ By Eichler's criterion, the Heegner divisors can be indexed by the integer $x^2$ and the element $x_*$ of $ D(\L_{\KKK,2e})$, for $x$ primitive in~$\L_{\KKK,2e}$.

 \begin{rema}[Period map over the integers] The construction of the period domain and period map can be done over $\Q$, and even over $\Z[\frac12]$.\ We refer the reader to \cite[Section~8.6]{lie} for a summary of results and for references. \end{rema}